Over the Hedge

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes RJ the raccoon raids a vending machine and lives as a lone scavenger, establishing his solitary, opportunistic lifestyle driven by hunger and greed..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 8 minutes when RJ discovers the suburban neighborhood filled with food and spots Verne's family—realizing he can manipulate them to gather Vincent's food for him.
 The collision of these two story worlds..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 41 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: The animals succeed in gathering the massive wagon full of food—everything RJ needs for Vincent.
+The analysis reveals that this crucial beat False victory: The animals succeed in gathering the massive wagon full of food—everything RJ needs for Vincent.
 But Gladys calls the Verminator, raising the stakes.
 RJ has the food but must now choose between his survival and the family., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 66 minutes initiates the final act resolution at 79% of the runtime.
 RJ makes the choice to sacrifice Vincent's food and his own safety to save the family.
 He returns, tricks Vincent, and formulates a plan combining his street smarts with Verne's family unity., demonstrating the transformation achieved throughout the journey.